Back to All Events

 As retreatants, we all work towards our common goal.
 So, on behalf of the seeds of innate wisdom that are being cultivated, and on behalf of all sentient beings that stand to benefit from the successful harvest of wisdom and compassion, a fellow gardener thanks you from the bottom of his heart!

-About our Retreat Leader:
+About our Teacher:

-Ben Isbel is a mindfulness teacher with over 25 years’ experience spanning both traditional Buddhist meditation techniques and contemporary psychological approaches to mindfulness.
-Ben has studied in both the Theravadin and Mahayana Buddhist traditions and holds a B. of Psychology (Honours) and a PhD in the neuroscience of mindfulness.
+Buddhist meditation techniques and contemporary psychological approaches to mindfulness.
+Ben has studied in both the Theravadin and Mahayana Buddhist

 Daily Yoga Sessions:

-Erin Lee will provide an hour of gentle meditative yoga exercise each morning between 11.00 and 12.00
+Erin Lee will provide an hour of gentle meditative yoga exercise each morning between 11.00 and 12.00.

 Registration and Donations